• Camping, Huts & Passes

 For any overnight stay in the park, accommodation must be booked prior to departure.

 All our overnight trips include accommodation which we book on your behalf.
 If you have been booked into a DoC camp or hut we will provide you with your pass(es) on check in.
-We can also arrange alternate accommodation for any itineraries at Awaroa Glamping, Awaroa Lodge or Aquapackers.
+We can also arrange alternate accommodation for any itineraries at Awaroa Glamping or Awaroa Lodge.
 Please note the Department of Conservation apply differential pricing between 1st October and 30th April.
 If you are a New Zealand resident choose the New Zealand Resident price, if you are an International Visitor choose International Visitor price.

 Campsites